|

 Call for Emergency Assistance

-If someone believes that an individual is exhibiting the signs of an overdose, the first thing they should do is call 911 or their local emergency services hotline.
+If someone believes that an individual is exhibiting the signs of an overdose, the first thing in overdose response they should do is call 911 or their local emergency services hotline.
 It’s essential to get trained medical professionals on site as quickly as possible to assess the situation and provide potentially life-saving interventions.
 The caller should be ready to provide three pieces of information, including that they suspect an individual has overdosed, whether they are breathing, and their precise location.

 In some cases, an individual may be reluctant to call 911 to get help for a friend who has overdosed.
 Many jurisdictions across the United States have strict drug laws, and those who were using drugs with a friend who overdosed may worry about facing charges for using or possessing drugs.
 However, it’s important to note that all states have Good Samaritan laws that allow limited immunity for those who call to report a drug overdose.
 If someone is unsure about the protections, looking into their local and state laws regarding reporting overdoses can provide some peace of mind.